NiamhOL/Project-2019/README.md

 "Faceting is the act of breaking data variables up across multiple subplots and combining those subplots into a single figure."
 [8]

 The sepal lenght of *Iris Setosa* is the longest.
 This would correlate with previous observations from the mean of the different species.
+The distribution of the data does not follow the expected bell curve shape of normal distribution but rather has two areas of interest.

     ris = iris.map(sns.kdeplot, 'SepalLengthCm')